 - Tres Leche cake

-Now that you know the real Cinco de Mayo facts, here are some fun crafts, activities, and books you can add to your Cinco de Mayo lessons that stay true to the traditions of Puebla and to the holiday.
+Now that you know the real Cinco de Mayo facts, here are some fun crafts, activities, and books you can add to your Cinco de Mayo lessons or theme unit studies that stay true to the traditions of Puebla and to the holiday.
 These are great for Cinco de Mayo activities for preschoolers and Cinco de Mayo activities for elementary school and up (not just Cinco de Mayo activities for spanish class!)

-- Then watch another really good video on Cinco de Mayo:
+- Then watch another really good video on Cinco de Mayo history

 - Make a Mexico lapbook

-- Do a History of Cinco de Mayo lesson plan (Grades 9-12)
+- Do a high school History of Cinco de Mayo lesson plan (Grades 9-12)

 - Make traditional mole poblano